DudeShift/QobuzDownloaderX-Automation-AutoHotKey/README.md

 *Note: You can just copy-paste into the edit box and press enter without having to click "Add Link".*

+I have not tested with non-us Qobuz links.
+If an album or artist ID is the same in different countries then you should be able to login using your own country Qobuz account.
+I cannot test them for you.

 ## **To View an Album Link:**
 Double click on a row to have the link open in your web browser.